Icenium/bond-content/quick-start/3-store-in-cloud.md

 <hr data-action="end" />

-The `everlive` object now contains an Everlive instance you can use to interact with your Backend Services project.
+The `everlive` object now contains an Everlive instance you can use to interact with your backend.
 Let's return to our photo management code to see how to use it.

 <hr data-action="start" />